xCuri0/ReBarUEFI/README.md

 ### Build
 Use the provided buildffs.py script after cloning inside an edk2 tree to build the DXE driver.
 ReBarState can be built on Windows or Linux using CMake.

+## Credit
+Linux kernel especially the amdgpu driver

+EDK2 for the base that all OEM UEFI follows making hooking easier

+QEMU/OVMF made testing hooking way easier although it doesn't have resizable BAR devices